Learn about business insurance requirements and the most common policies for personal trainers in Texas.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by personal trainers in Texas, general liability insurance can protect your business from expenses associated with common mishaps, such as client property damage and injuries.

-Texas does not require businesses to have workers’ compensation coverage, which covers medical bills for work injuries.
+Texas does not require businesses to have workers’ compensation coverage, which covers medical costs for work injuries.
 But in a field like personal training, it makes smart business sense.

 The most common policies for personal trainers in Texas vary depending on the value of your business property, the number of employees, and other factors.